A-Garg/ACS-machinelearning/README.md

 One must first modify `file_list` and `label_list`. `file_list` should contain a list of files to use.
 These should all be outputs of `gridsearch.py`. `label_list` should contain human-readable labels describing what results are in each file, for example "Age only".

 Once `file_list` and `label_list` are completed, run this program at command line by entering `python ROC_classification_report.py`

+### GRACE_calculator.py
+This script calculates the GRACE score for items in the cleaned ACS-1 database.
+The GRACE score is calculated from various characteristics as detailed in [Figure 4](http://jamanetwork.com/data/Journals/INTEMED/5461/ioi21057f4.png) of the article [*Predictors of Hospital Mortality in the Global Registry of Acute Coronary Events*](http://jamanetwork.com/journals/jamainternalmedicine/fullarticle/216232).

+Once the script calculates the GRACE score, it calculates and produces its receiver operating characteristic (ROC).
+It then plots this ROC against those of machine learning classifiers as a comparison.

+Because the ACS-1 database does not contain all of the variables that contribute to the GRACE score, some simplifying assumptions are made.

+Four variables are ignored:
+* History of congestive heart failure
+* History of myocardial infarction
+* Resting heart rate
+* Systolic blood pressure

+The cutoffs for an abnormal troponin level are set at:
+* 0.01 ng/mL for troponin-T
+* 0.02 ng/mL for troponin-I

+#### Usage
+Ensure that the `.pickle` file from `clean_data.py` is available.
+In the section of the program labelled `Load data`, type the name of this file.
+For the comparisons with the machine learning classifiers, the results from `gridsearch.py` must also be present, and it will be necessary to update the list `file_list` accordingly.

+Once done, run this file at command line using `python GRACE_calculator.py`.

 ## Module Versions